gophernicus/gophernicus/README.md

 Developers can be reached at gophernicus AT gophernicus DOT org.

-Our IRC channel is on irc.freenode.net #gophernicus.
+Our IRC channel is on irc.libera.chat #gophernicus.

 You most likely want to subscribe to the gophernicus mailing list at https://lists.tildeverse.org/postorius/lists/gophernicus.lists.tildeverse.org/,